 What was the whole story here, Brittany wondered.
 Were Fred’s primary care physician and psychiatrist collaborating to treat Fred?
 Why wasn’t more information available from Fred’s psychiatrist on the severity of his condition and how that affected Fred’s ability to do the job?
 Questions and more questions, Brittany thought.
 And very few answers.

-During the last staff meeting, Brittany’s boss had announced the company had contracted with R3 Continuum—a partner vendor that could provide peer reviews to help claims managers in cases just like this, when the information available was scarce or murky and reaching a claims decision was particularly challenging.
+During the last staff meeting, Brittany’s boss had announced the company had contracted with R3c—a partner vendor that could provide peer reviews to help claims managers in cases just like this, when the information available was scarce or murky and reaching a claims decision was particularly challenging.

-Brittany could reach out to R3 Continuum and have them look at Fred’s case and provide a balanced, independent, and unbiased review of the case.
+Brittany could reach out to R3c and have them look at Fred’s case and provide a balanced, independent, and unbiased review of the case.

 Brittany felt relieved.
 She didn’t have to have all the answers for the case, but she now had a resource to get them.